Foods With Maltodextrin List | Hidden Sweeteners Exposed

 Outside food manufacturing, maltodextrins serve important functions:

-- Pharmaceuticals: Used as fillers/binders in tablets ensuring proper consistency during production.
+• Pharmaceuticals: Used as fillers or binders in some tablets and powders to help ensure consistency during production.

 While these uses don’t affect dietary intake directly they underscore the compound’s versatility across industries.